Emma has a cancer so rare it took experts 3 months to identify it. She needs to survive for Matt and their children. Please help.Auckland

 Now’s the time that Emma really needs help, so please dig deep and share our plea widely across all your contacts, and let’s show Emma that she has a special place in our hearts.
 Every little gift will count and mean a massive amount to Emma, Matt and the children.
 Thank you.

-Alison O'Neill's involvement
+Alison O'Neill's involvement (page creator)

 I am a friend of both Emma and Matt and am stepping in to assist with a very necessary task so they can concentrate on family and getting through Emma's cancer treatment.

 Funds will pay for Keytruda or similar drugs which are successful in other cancers, but unfunded for Emma's rare cancer.

 Sadly Emma took a sudden turn for the worse in the last few days and died, with Matt by her bedside, on the afternoon of 20 February.
 Her family were all with her and she fought to the end with all the strength she had.

 Everyone has been so generous and Matt would like you all to know that your willingness to support the family and give Emma the chance of treatment has meant a great deal to them all.